Network Security and Monitoring

-Storage monitoring identifies capacity across multiple SAN and NAS arrays and forecast growth to accommodate changes in I/O requirements over time.
+Storage monitoring identifies capacity across multiple SAN and NAS arrays and forecasts growth to accommodate changes in I/O requirements over time.

 Monitors application performance to achieve maximum availability and optimal user experience.

-Application performance monitoring tools are critical in complex and virtualized private, public and hybrid cloud environments to minimize application downtime.
+Application performance monitoring tools are critical in complex and virtualized private, public, and hybrid cloud hosting environments to minimize application downtime.